aws-samples/aws-security-reference-architecture-examples/solutions/README.md

          - src (Lambda source code)
       - templates (CloudFormation template files for deploying resources)
       - aws-landing-zone
-         - parameters (Uses jinja2 to accept values passed from the user-input.yaml file)
+         - parameters (provides customizable parameter values that are passed to the template)
+           > **Update the values to align with your deployment**
          - add_on_manifest.yaml (defines which core accounts or baseline AVMs a resource will get created in)
-           > **Review OU and account names align with your deployment**
+           > **Update the OU and account names to align with your deployment**
          - user-input.yaml (parameters and values used within each template)
-           > **Modify parameter values to reflect your environment**
+           > **Empty - Parameter values are in the parameter files**
       - aws-control-tower
-         - parameters
+         - parameters (provides customizable parameter values that are passed to the template)
+           > **Update the values to align with your deployment**
          - manifest.yaml
+           > **Update the OU and account names to align with your deployment**

 #### Resources